silvercar/ionic-datepicker/README.md

 # Workflow 2: slightly less terrible

 If you want to eliminate a step, in the asf-hybrid/app/bower.json file, change:

 ```"ionic-datepicker": "git@github.com:silvercar/ionic-datepicker.git#master"```

 to

 ```"ionic-datepicker": "file:///Users/demos/Documents/Projects/ionic-datepicker/.git#master"```

 except change that file path to wherever your ionic-datepicker is on your Mac.
 Then, you can do Workflow 1 but skip step 4 because it's looking in your local repo, rather than the one on github, so no push is necessary.

 # Workflow 3: good (under construction

 Should be that just modifying files in ionic-datepicker rebuilds everything for you, but I'm still working on that as a side project so it'll probably never happen.

---

-I'm not going to update my ionic-datepicker repo (nor should we build to qa4) until you say all your changes work and are what you want.
-But you should commit as often as necessary even if it temporarily breaks the calendar because you have to work that way.
-Having to do commits every time are because I don't have all the bower crap the best way it could be.